smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/06_determine_foreign_key_paths.md

 1. Single Table Dependency Resolution

     *  The script currently resolves foreign key dependencies for one table at a time.
 It does not generate dependency chains for all tables in a database.
 This design is intentional, as processing the full dependency map for an entire database can be computationally intensive.

-2. Ambiguous Object Names Across Schemas

-    *  If the specified table exists in multiple schemas, each instance is included in the output.
-You will need to manually identify and filter the correct table as needed.

 ---